chend666/The-Silent-Foxes/checkpoint2/README.md

 ### Q1
 Is there a correlation between the salary of the officer and the number of complaints?

--- A line chart showing the trend of annual allegation count over years by running:
+-- A line chart showing the trend of annual allegation count over years by running:;
 ```
 Open Q1.twb with Tableau, and connect to database CPDB,
 a table called 'Allegation Annual Count' shows how total number of allegations received by officers changes over year